ojitha/ojitha.github.io/_posts/2025-08-03-AWSS3AccessPoints.md

 ![VPC Point to AWS BedRock](/assets/images/2025-08-03-AWSS3AccessPoints/vpcpoint2bedrock.png)

-You have to configure ENI for the above configuration to Lambda to communicate with the Database:
+You have to configure ENI for the above configuration for Lambda to communicate with the Database:

 ![ENI Configuration for VPC Endpoint](/assets/images/2025-08-03-AWSS3AccessPoints/ENI_Configuration_for_VPC_Endpoint.jpg)

-In addition to update the Subnet to private and the security group (Enable IP4 traffic for all the Ports).
-Same subent and security group combination will use the same ENI.
+In addition to updating the Subnet to private and the security group (Enable IP4 traffic for all the Ports).
+The same subnet and security group combination will use the same ENI.

-> For each subnet, Lambda creates an ENI for unique set of security groups.
+> For each subnet, Lambda creates an ENI for a unique set of security groups.

-You have to configure the Lambda to communicate with ELB, otherwise, connection will fail after the 60 seconds.
+You have to configure the Lambda to communicate with ELB; otherwise, the connection will fail after 60 seconds.

 ### Create Interface Endpoint

-You can create endpoint under the VPC -> Endpoints in the AWS console.
-VPC doesn't need public IP address to communicate with **AWS service** because communication is via AWS PrivateLink.
+You can create an endpoint under the VPC -> Endpoints in the AWS console.
+VPC doesn't need a public IP address to communicate with AWS services because communication is via AWS PrivateLink.

 ![Connect to AWS service via VPC Endpoint](/assets/images/2025-08-03-AWSS3AccessPoints/Connect_to_AWS_service_via_VPC_Endpoint.jpg)

-You have to specify the private subnet which is in service provider (BedRock).
+You need to specify the private subnet within the service provider (BedRock).

 ![Select the Service provider subnet](/assets/images/2025-08-03-AWSS3AccessPoints/Select_the_Service_provider_subnet.jpg)